We're testing new functionality for searching the PROV collection

 STEP 1 – Confirm records are eligible for transfer

-PROV only accepts records which were created or received by Victorian government agencies in the course of their work or business (i.e. public records) which are of permanent value and are to be retained as state archives.
+PROV only accepts records which were created or received by Victorian Government agencies in the course of their work or business (i.e. public records) which are of permanent value, and are to be retained as Victoria State archives.